-- 1. Align the canopy by inserting the "multiplexing rods" into the aluminium canopy decoration panel - 2.
-Draw up the required case tightly against the case already in position. - 3.
+- 1. Draw up the required case tightly against the case already in position. - 2.
 Ensure that the case is level, from front to back and side to side, with the existing case.

 CAUTION: Case joining bolts should only be tightened when the cases have been positioned as close together as possible.